 In our blog today, we’re going to talk about how to unsend a message on Messenger without them knowing and answer all relevant queries you might have about it.

-Unfortunately, there is no way to unsend messages on Messenger without them knowing.
+Unfortunately, there is no way to unsend a message on Messenger without them knowing.
 While the feature of unsending a message for everyone is quite neat, it still has one flaw: it still leaves behind a notification of a message being unsent on the chat screens of both parties.
 It means that if the recipient goes through your chat with them, they will see a notification of you having unsent a message in place of where the message used to be.

 And for that, you’d need either their smartphone or their Facebook login credentials.
 If you do have access to any of these, then you’re saved.
 Otherwise, we’re sorry to say that we can’t help you with it.